Country Life is proud to present our updated list of the finest architects in Britain.

 This internationally renowned architectural and heritage-consultancy practice has 12 studios across the UK, plus others in Hong Kong, Sydney, Hobart and Melbourne.
 Its forte is bringing contemporary design solutions to historic environments, such as the revitalisation of a previously derelict site in Cornwall to create a new county archive, Kresen Kernow, and the transformation of the historic thatched barn into a visitor centre at Christ Church in Oxford.
 The practice has also recently completed a strategic masterplan for Burghley House in Stamford, Lincolnshire.

 Quinlan Terry Architects

-An expert in designing new Classical buildings that fit so comfortably in their surroundings that they look as if they have always been there, Mr Terry heads a practice known for private and public work.
-Current projects include rural residences in the Home Counties and South of England, the recently completed Wolverton Folly in Worcestershire, for V&A chair Nicholas Coleridge, and Classical galleries for St Ebbe’s Church in Oxford.
+An expert in designing new Classical buildings, which fit so comfortably into their surroundings that they look as if they have always been there, Quinlan Terry heads a practice known for private and public work.
+Current projects include rural residences in the Home Counties and South of England, the recently completed Wolverton Hall Folly in Worcestershire for V&A chair Nicholas Coleridge and Classical galleries for St Ebbe’s Church in Oxford.

 01206 323186; www.qtarchitects.com

 Founded by Richard Parr in 1994, this architectural practice is known for its ‘modern traditionalist’ approach to residential and hospitality projects around the UK, with a wealth of expertise in the Cotswolds and a strong reputation for reinventing historically sensitive sites.